 Genre-bending soloist, Jodie Nicholson, is an independent artist based in Hurworth-on-Tees in the North East.
 Inspired by her dad’s love of prog rock, songs that place you in the moment and artists who change sonically with each album, Nicholson’s offering combines mellow indie, gentle folk-pop and submersive electro soundscapes, with her sincere, reed-like vocals remaining a compelling constant.

-Following the return of live shows, Nicholson has graced Wilderness main stage, All Points East, The Alt Escape, Y Not, Liverpool Sound City, Live at Leeds, Long Division and Twisterella, and supported Emeli Sandé, Tom Rosenthal, Bernard Butler, The Howl & The Hum, Nathan Ball, The Futureheads and Benedict Cork at sold-out shows.
+Following the return of live shows, Nicholson has graced Wilderness main stage, All Points East, The Alt Escape, Y Not, Liverpool Sound City, Cambridge Folk Festival, Live at Leeds, Y Not, Long Division and Twisterella, and supported Emeli Sandé, Tom Rosenthal, Bernard Butler, The Howl & The Hum, Nathan Ball, The Futureheads and Benedict Cork at sold-out shows.

 In 2021, Sage Gateshead x Northern Music Trust commissioned the soloist to form a band and headline Sage 2 for their debut show.
-Since then, the four-piece became the first performers at Sunderland’s new venue, The Fire Station, played Nicholson’s first UK headline tour in 2022, as part of Independent Venue Week, and have festival slots this year at Generator Live, Y Not and Twisterella.
+Since then, the four-piece became the first performers at Sunderland’s new venue, The Fire Station, played Nicholson’s first UK headline tour in 2022 as part of Independent Venue Week.
+Alongside her band, Jodie is writing and demoing ahead of recording a new album in autumn 2023.